ARM-software/arm-trusted-firmware/docs/getting_started/user-guide.rst

 -  ``VERSION_STRING``: String used in the log output for each TF-A image.
    Defaults to a string formed by concatenating the version number, build type and build string.

+-  ``W``: Warning level.
+Some compiler warning options of interest have been regrouped and put in the root Makefile.
+This flag can take the values 0 to 3, each level enabling more warning options.
+Default is 0.

 -  ``WARMBOOT_ENABLE_DCACHE_EARLY`` : Boolean option to enable D-cache early on the CPU after warm boot.
 This is applicable for platforms which do not